kauzerei/openautolab/docs/src/modifying_parts.md

  - ***screen mount*** vertical and horizontal distance between the mounting holes of the screen.
  - ***screen mount holes*** diameter of the screws that hold the screen.
  - ***screen rect*** the size of the protruding part of the screen, for which a rectangular slot should be cut on the front panel.
+ - ***battery h, battery w, battery d*** outer measurements of the battery holder so it can be enclosed

 ### Advanced enclosure modification